layer5io/docs/content/en/cloud/security/keys.md

 tags: [keys, permissions]
 ---

 In Layer5 Cloud, permissions are represented as keys, each serving as a unique identifier for specific permissions.
-For instance, the key "17a6fa82-cdab-46db-a7ce-a9d0a1bbf40f" corresponds to the permission to create an organization.
+For instance, the `Create Organization` key corresponds to the permission to create an organization in the Cloud.
 This means that you can create an organization only if you have been assigned this key.

-Keys are grouped together into a logical construct called a [keychain](/security/keychains).
+Keys are grouped together and assigned to a [keychain](/security/keychains).
 These keychains are then grouped together and assigned to a [role](/security/roles).
-Afterward, a role is assigned to a user.
-This is the general flow of how permissions are assigned to a user
+Later, a role can be assigned to a user.
+This is the general flow of how keys are assigned to a user.

 {{< alert title="Note" >}}
-Same key can be asssigned to muliple keychains.
+1. Same key can be asssigned to muliple keychains.
+2. One or more keys can be assigned to a keychain.
 {{< /alert >}}

 ### Flow of